Thinking about joining us at Brookvale Curl Curl Scout Group? Read on...

 If you found out about our Group on the internet you will know that we are one of the few Groups in the area that have a strong web presence.
 If you didn’t, I encourage you to take a look around our website.
 We are very proud of our website and the interest it generates.
 Nearly everything we do is put on our website, especially up coming events and activities.
 Email is another important communication tool for the Group.
 We also have a group Facebook page where we show some of our past and upcoming activities, fundraising and other items of interest to group members and the general public.
 Check us out at facebook.com/bccscouts

 We are very proud of our uniform and believe it is an integral part of Scouting.
 It is worn to most weekly meetings and consists of a dark blue shirt with colour section specific to each section.
 These can be purchased from scoutshop.com.au.
-In terms of shorts or trousers, scouts are allowed to wear whatever they like that is grey/light coloured (such as stone, beige or off white).
+In terms of shorts or trousers, scouts are allowed to wear whatever they like that is grey or light coloured (such as stone, beige or off white).
 Comfortable fully enclosed shoes for lots of running around and activities are to be worn.
 Talk to your leader when the time comes.

 Fees / Costs

-Just like any organisation, there are membership fees that are typically paid quarterly.
-We feel that these fees are quite modest compared to our organisations and activities.
-These consist of a joining fee and quarterly membership fee, as follows:
+Just like any organisation, there are membership fees that are paid quarterly.
+We feel that these fees are quite modest compared to other organisations and activities.
+Please see the Fees page for details.

 As well as weekly meetings, sections also participate in activities away from the hall on week nights and weekends that may have an additional cost.
 Programs are typically prepared a term in advance, providing plenty of notice of timing and cost.